5.4 UVIS Flat Fields

 The UVIS chip-dependent calibration is intended to produce uniform count rates across the two chips for sources similar in color to the white dwarf standards.
 As discussed in Section 5.4.2, count rate offsets of several percent are found in the UV for red versus blue stars, but these appear to impact only the photometric zeropoints and not the flat fields themselves.
 Monochromatic flats obtained during ground testing with an optical stimulus at wavelengths 310, 530, 750, and 1250 nm showed no evidence of spatial residuals in the flat ratio with wavelength.

-Figure 5.9: Flat field ratio 2016/2011 for the F275W filter, with the color bar for each chip spanning a total range of 4%, but offset by 5% to account for the chip sensitivity offset.
-The 2016 updated UV flats correct for mid-frequency residuals in a crosshatch pattern that are a result of the colder in-flight operating temperature.
+Figure 5.9: Flat field ratio 2016/2011 for the F275W filter, with UVIS1 on top and UVIS2 on the bottom.
+The color bar for each chip spanning a total range of 4%, but offset by 5% to account for the chip sensitivity offset in this filter, with UVIS2 being more sensitive.
+The 2016 UV flats correct for mid-frequency residuals in a crosshatch pattern that are a result of the colder in-flight operating temperature.